Belarus–European Union border crisis: Response

 By 7–8 August, the number of migrants crossing into the country dropped to almost zero after Lithuania sent reinforcements to the border area and began broadcasting warning messages in Arabic, Kurdish, French, Russian and English on loudspeakers.

 As the number of migrants on the Polish borders surged, and some of them were active in damaging its infrastructure, on 9 November, the Parliament of Lithuania declared the state of emergency in the border regions for one month, prohibiting entry in the area within 5 km of the border without Lithuanian State Border Guard Service's approval and authorising the border guards to use "mental coercion" and proportionate physical force to contain the surge.

 According to a poll conducted in August, 33% (the highest portion) of respondents in Lithuania answered that the best solution to the migration crisis would be to build a physical fence or a wall with Belarus.
 Other solutions in the answers included: pressure to Iraq, with the help of the EU, to stop the flights to Minsk (17%); requesting a transfer of some migrants to the other EU states (14%); and paying the migrants for their voluntary return (12%).
 Another 10% suggested negotiations with Lukashenko and only 3% suggested accepting the migrants with the strong integration programs in place.
 The remaining 11% did not answer or did not have an opinion.

+By early 2023, Lithuania built the 530 km barrier and implemented 100% surveillance of the border.
 On 18 January 2023, the Lithuanian government renounced a previous agreement with Belarus.
 The agreement, which was signed in 2006, had established topics of cross-border partnership.
 Lithuania's Interior Ministry stated that the current situation made cooperation impossible.